mohammadmansour200/FreeTube/README.md

 ✅ User-friendly interface closely resembling YouTube's design

-✅ Partially multi-lingual
+✅ Partially multi-lingual (English and Arabic)

 ## 📚 How it's done

-With a mixture of Youtube data API to fetch the Arabic title, thumbnail, video id, video owner channel id, picture and title, video views count and publish date; a video's JSON file to fetch the video source which is stored locally in the assets/videos file, the video subtitles source which is stored locally too, the video title in English.
+With a mixture of Youtube data API to fetch the Arabic title, thumbnail, video id, video owner channel id, picture and title, video views count and publish date; a videos JSON file to fetch the video source which is stored locally in the assets/videos file, the video subtitles source which is stored locally too and the video title in English.

 According to the current location in the webpage the correct video info and data is shown and according to the device's language either Arabic or English is shown.

 ## 🚀 Planned improvements
+- Adding local storage to persist things like playback speed
+- The ability of adjusting the background color, text color, font etc. of the captions.
+- Light/dark mode
+- Ability of changing the language manually

 I want it to be a more bigger project, I want it to be a fully-functional Youtube-like platform that respects the Shariah-law, I see tremendous potential in that and what I made according to me is a promising start.